tankh99/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Second Tip:** You may not add two patients with the same name even if they are in different case (i.e. "DAVINCI    Lim" vs "Davinci Lim").
-This is similar to SQL database behaviour where the auto-increment primary key goes on to the next value even if the transaction has failed.
-[Read more](https://stackoverflow.com/questions/10108593/mysql-autoincrement-value-increases-even-when-insertion-fails-due-to-error)
 </box>